incubyte/incubyte.github.io/content/blog/angular-provider.md

   car: Car = new Car();
 }
 ````
-And here is our Car.
-As we know every Car requires an Engine (unless it's an electric car) therefore the dependency of a Car is an Engine.
+And here is our Car and Engine.
+As we know every Car requires an Engine (unless it's an electric car), Car has a dependency on Engine
 ````typescript
 export class Car {
   engine: Engine;